StrixSC/CoCreate/README.md

 The database instance (The prisma client) can be found in `src/db.ts`.
 To query a table, simply import it and use one of its many functions.

-To update a model in the database, run:
+To generate the prisma client, run:

 ```
 npx prisma generate
 ```

-This will generate the code necessary for the migration.
-Migrations must be done every time the models are updated.
-Run migrations afterwards, but make sure you have access to the database.
+This will generate the code to be used to access, create, update or delete objects in the database.

-Migrations can be run as so:
+To run migrations, which means creating newly defined models into the database, run the following command:

 ```
 npx prisma migrate dev
 ```

+Migrations must be done every time the models are updated.
+Run migrations afterwards, but make sure you have access to the database.

-# Deploiment
+# OBSOLETE - Deploiment

+This section is obsolete, deployment is done automatically on pushes to the main branch.

+---

 Requirements: